m4xshen/m4xshen.dev/content/posts/develop-a-neovim-plugin-in-lua.md

 author: "Max Shen"
 title: "Develop a Neovim plugin in Lua"
 date: 2023-09-15
 summary: "Learn how to develop a Neovim plugin in Lua.
-Explore the plugin's structure, understand the use of Lua modules, and create a simple plugin."
+Understand the structure of Neovim plugin, Lua module, and create a simple plugin."
 tags: ["Neovim", "Lua"]
 ---